Understanding Dentigerous Cyst: Symptoms, Causes, and Treatment

 - Computed Tomography (CT) scans: CT scans provide detailed images of the cyst and surrounding structures, aiding in accurate diagnosis and treatment planning.

-Treatment Options for Dentigerous Cysts
+What are the Treatment Options for Dentigerous Cysts?

 The treatment of dentigerous cysts depends on various factors, including the size and location of the cyst, the presence of symptoms, and the potential for complications.
 Standard treatment options include: